 By Train: Take a direct train from Zurich Main Station to Lucerne via SBB.
 The journey takes around 50 minutes to an hour.

-By Car: The drive takes around an hour as well, traveling over 50 kilometers from Zurich to Lucerne.
+By Car: The drive takes around an hour as well, traveling over 5km from Zurich to Lucerne.

-Rhine Falls is the mightiest falls in Central Europe.
+Rhine Falls is the mightiest fall in Central Europe.
 The water leaves Lake Constance and enters the Rhine River, where the water plunges down 21 meters over a 150-meter wide Jurassic limestone ledge.
-The water surge is strongest throughout June to July when snowmelt feeds into Rhine River.
+The water surge is strongest throughout June to July when snowmelt feeds into the Rhine River.